chinamike65/hugo-tuolesi/content/book3/book3en.md

 (1) The results of the ten evil karma

-Severe killing means killing arahants, Dharmathers and mothers, and killing;
+Severe killing means killing arahants, fathers and mothers, and killing;

 moderate killings means killing large animals;